OVERVIEW

 What Does a Cybersecurity Architect Do?

-Every day, businesses, individuals, and government organizations experience crippling cybersecurity breaches, phishing scams, and internet fraud.
-But thanks to the tactical work of cybersecurity architects, these crimes become harder to carry out.
-The most successful of these professionals spend their time:
+Every day, businesses, individuals, and government agencies experience some form of cybersecurity breach, phishing scam, or internet fraud.
+But thanks to the strategic work of cybersecurity architects, these crimes become harder to carry out.
+The most successful cybersecurity architects spend their time:

-• Gaining a complete understanding of the organization’s technology and information systems.
+- Gaining a thorough understanding of an organization’s technology and information systems.

-• Performing vulnerability testing on the completed infrastructure, including risk analyses and security assessments.
+- Performing vulnerability testing on completed infrastructure, including risk analyses and security assessments.

-• Defining, creating, implementing, and maintaining needed corporate security policies and procedures, making sure that employees abide by them.
+- Defining, creating, and maintaining corporate security policies and procedures, ensuring that employees abide by them.

-• Reviewing and approving the installation of all firewalls, VPN, routers, servers, and IDS scanning technologies.
+- Reviewing and approving the installation of all firewalls, VPNs, routers, servers, and IDS scanning technologies.

-• Designing critical public infrastructures (PKIs), including digital signatures and certification authorities (CA).
+- Designing critical public infrastructures (PKIs), including digital signatures and certification authorities (CAs).

-• Testing the organization’s final security structures to make sure they function as planned.
+- Testing an organization’s final security structures to make sure they function as planned.

-• Responding immediately to any security-related incidents (e.g., data breaches, viruses, phishing scams) and providing a complete post-event analysis once there is a resolution.
+- Responding promptly to any security-related incidents and providing a complete post-event analysis once resolved.

-• Updating and upgrading the organization’s security systems as needed.
+- Updating and upgrading an organization’s security architectures and systems as needed.

 EDUCATION & BEST DEGREES